autonity/docs.autonity.org/content/docs/concepts/asm/_index.md

 #### CDP

-    /// Represents a Collateralized Debt Position (CDP) struct CDP {
+Collateralized Debt Position (CDP) attributes:

-        /// The timestamp of the last borrow or repayment. uint timestamp;
+- `timestamp`: the timestamp of the last borrow or repayment.
-        /// The collateral deposited with the Stabilization Contract. uint256 collateral;
+- `collateral`: the collateral deposited with the Stabilization Contract.
-        /// The principal debt outstanding as of `timestamp`. uint256 principal;
+- `principal`: the principal debt outstanding as of `timestamp`.
-        /// The interest debt that is due at the `timestamp`. uint256 interest;
+- `interest`: the interest debt that is due at the `timestamp`.
-    }

    /// The decimal places in fixed-point integer representation.
     uint256 public constant SCALE = 18; // Match UD60x18